kazuyanagimoto/github-workshop/slides.md

 ## No. I am sorry.
 - Git has many commands with many options
-- Need some knowledge to recover in a trouble
+- Need some knowledge to recover from a trouble
 - Git allows various styles to use, which are different across people and organization

 ## I propose
-- First follow my workflow, which require the minumum knowledge
+- First follow my workflow, which requires the minimum knowledge
 - Once you're comfortable with it, learn the detail

 ---